bensu/basic-om-tut/Intermediate-Tutorial.md

   {:target (gdom/getElement "classes")})
 ```

 That's it.
-Save your file and refresh.
+Save your file.
 You should see the list of
 classes loaded from the server.
 You should be able to edit a class
 title.
 Press enter to commit the title change.
 Refresh your browser
 and you should see that the change persisted.